Paradoxdruid/eso-guides/index.md

   * Focusing on buffs with previously low uptimes, like Major Berserk from Atronach, will lead to higher group DPS.
   * For mid-tier groups, we expect a range of preparedness and sets from players.
 Reducing the need for EC, Lucent Echoes, etc makes the roster more accessible for less well geared-out players.

+**Other meta setups, in brief:**

+* All/most supports in Bone Tyrant (Necromancer) for high ult gen in trash.
+Move Winter's Embrace / Frost Cloak onto a Healer.
+* Running Courage on the Banner.
+Tank drops Yolna.
+Both Healers running Healing Burst with Anchorite's Potency for ult gen, and/or sourcing Minor Heroism from Heroism Potions.
+Slayer Stacks become very important.
+(Note that Soul Burst heals based on loading order into trial, so there's some shenanigans to optimie here).

 ## Changelog

-* 2025-05-19: Revised support skills and gear loadouts for clarity
+* 2025-05-19: Revised support skills and gear loadouts for clarity.
+Added more discussin of other approaches and assumptions.
 * 2025-05-17: Reverted usage of JO based on feedback, changed to Sax.
 Added scribed skills per suggestions.
 * 2025-05-16: Added Other approaches section, fully gave up on Pillager's in suggested setups.
 * 2025-05-15: Fixed Tank mentions of required Runic Sunder.
 Added note that Beam arcs can slot spear for increased crit damage.